Would you like to train as a teacher in sixth form education, whilst being paid to do so?

 The post is a fixed-term, full-time appointment and is effective from 1 September 2019 to early July 2021.
 It is important to note that the College is unable to guarantee you any employment once your training is complete.

-Applicants must have a relevant degree in Business or a related subject and must not already hold a teaching qualification.
+Applicants must have a relevant degree in Biology or Science and must not already hold a teaching qualification.
 The successful applicant will need to demonstrate a clear commitment to a career in teaching and preferably have experience of working with young adults.

 The Department is housed in the County Building, along with other STEM subjects.
-The recently refurbished labs are fully equipped with data projectors, white boards and PCs for all students.
-The department also has access to mobile learning technologies to further enhance learning.
+The recently refurbished labs are fully equipped with data projectors, white boards, Wi-Fi, gas, water and fume cupboards.
+The Department has access to mobile learning devices to further enhance learning.

-The Department teaches in a collaborative style, with all staff contributing to central teaching resources.
-Students regularly progress onto university courses for Business, Accountancy, Marketing, Finance and Events Management.
-Students also progress to apprenticeships and sponsored degree programmes with national and international organisations including KPMG, Nestle and Fidelity.
+The Department teaches in a collaborative style, with all staff contributing to centralised resource packs.
+Students regularly progress onto university courses for Biology, Medicine, Biochemistry and Veterinary Science.

-The Department is the largest in the College with fifteen current members of teaching staff.
-The Department works closely as a team in a friendly and co-operative manner.
+The Department has nine other members of teaching staff who work closely as a team in a friendly and co-operative manner.
 Strong emphasis is given to mutual support by the exchange of ideas and materials.
 The Department also has access to an experienced team of Technicians who provide support across all of the science subjects.

-The Department offers Level 2 and 3 BTEC Business and A Level Business.
+The Department offers BTEC Level 3 Human Biology and A Level Biology.

-Applicants are asked to complete and return the Teachers application form to the Personnel Department by email to firstname.lastname@example.org as soon as possible, but no later than 9.00am on Monday 20 May 2019.
+Applicants are asked to complete and return the enclosed application form to the Personnel Department by email to firstname.lastname@example.org as soon as possible, but no later than 9.00am on Monday 1 July 2019.

 When completing their application, candidates are asked to indicate: